Providence cuts home health roles in Oregon

 The 51-hospital system, based in Renton, Wash., said the move comes as it has restructured some of its teams this year and focused on core services.

-While some home health and hospice roles were eliminated, the majority of affected workers were offered and accepted comparable positions on Providence teams, according to the health system's statement.
+Providence also noted that it has historically provided specialty services that are not traditionally part of home health, such as palliative care, remote patient monitoring and AAC services.
+While some home health and hospice roles were eliminated this year, the majority of them were offered and accepted comparable positions on Providence teams, according to the health system's statement.
 Providence said several of its hospice caregivers have also accepted its offer for voluntary reductions.

 The Oregon Nurses Association, which represents 20,000 nurses and healthcare professionals across the state, opposes the job cuts, citing potential deterioration of patient care.
 The union also claims that amid the restructuring, there has been no decrease in management positions.